tchwork/utf8/README.md

 considered when working with generic Unicode strings.
 The `Patchwork\Utf8` class implements the quasi-complete set of native string functions that need UTF-8 grapheme clusters awareness.
-Function names, arguments and behavior carefully replicates native PHP string functions so that usage is very easy.
+Function names, arguments and behavior carefully replicates native PHP string functions so that usage is straightforward.

 Some more functions are also provided to help handling UTF-8 strings: